 Social Care and Society is home to a critical mass of researchers and professionals undertaking interdisciplinary research on social care, mental health and long-term care.

-SCS is directed by Catherine A Robinson, Professor of Social Care Research and Associate Director of the NIHR School for Social Care Research.
-Dr Paul Clarkson is the Deputy Director of SCS and a senior fellow of the NIHR SSCR.
-The department brings together expertise across research disciplines and sectors and includes social science, social work, psychiatry, policy analysis, health economics and psychology.
+SCS is directed by Catherine A Robinson, Professor of Social Care Research and lead for the NIHR Research Support Service, Specialist Centre for Social Care.
+Dr Paul Clarkson is the Deputy Director of SCS and social care lead for the Greater Manchester Clinical Research Network.
+The Group brings together expertise across research disciplines and sectors and includes social science, social work, psychiatry, policy analysis, health economics and psychology.

 We are interested in the social contexts and socio-economic factors of care, including inequalities.
 Our overarching aim is to conduct high quality research on social and health care to have translational application by doing the following.